swiftly-solution/documentation/docgen/output/events/gameevents/onsmokegrenadeexpired.md

 ---

 # OnSmokegrenadeExpired
-This event is triggered when smokegrenade_expired is triggered
+This event is triggered when smokegrenade_expired is triggered.
 ::: tabs
 @tab Lua
 ```lua